 Before being elected to City Council, Mr. Cautero served on the city’s Fire Pension Board.
 He was a member of the All Faiths Food Bank Board of Directors and Finance Committee; and a member of the Board of Directors and Finance Committee for Ann’s Place, a cancer support and health services nonprofit organization.

-Mr. Cautero serves as liaison to the Historic Preservation Board, the Sarasota County Coastal Advisory Committee, and is a member of the Venice MainStreet Board of Directors.
-He also served as Vice Mayor on City Council for 2017.
+Mr. Cautero serves as liaison to the Historic Preservation Board and Public Art Advisory Board, and is a member of the Venice MainStreet Board of Directors.
+He also served as Vice Mayor on City Council for 2019 and 2017.

 He and his wife, Linda, moved to Venice in 2006.
 They have two grown sons.